 Once she was seated, her continued intrusiveness might elicit another rebuke, prompting her to fling her steel wool on the table.
 She’d sit there glowering, while her jowls grew ever more imposing.

 Lunchtime always revived her spirits.
 Sometimes she bought Cokes for Richard, Wanda, Roger, and herself.
-Giggling and shaking with excitement, she’d open them so fast that they’d fizz over onto the floor, where the puddle would remain unless a supervisor made her wipe it up.
+Giggling and shaking with excitement, she’d open them so fast that they’d fizz over onto the floor, where the puddle would remain unless a supervisor or teacher made her wipe it up.
 To keep her from falling over during a seizure, Blanche, like Holly, was allowed to sit in one of the two lunchroom armchairs.
 But unlike Holly, Blanche would set her chair at the head of a table, like a throne.
 After stuffing her cheeks with food, she’d begin to flirt, assaulting the lunchroom with her high-pitched, obtrusive laughter.
 Occasionally this led to coughing or choking.
 I became a hero in her eyes the day I performed a Heimlich maneuver to dislodge some pizza from her throat.
 After that, any time she keeled over, for whatever reason, and I helped her up, she always snapped out of her dazed stupor and looked up at me adoringly.

 After lunch, on her way back to the basement, Blanche sometimes stopped to sit in the lobby.
 If I happened by a little later, I’d ask her what she was doing.

 “Got CPM,” she’d respond.
 Twice a year each client attended a Client Progress Meeting, at which family members and the representatives of various agencies would discuss how the person was doing at home and at work.

 “Blanche, if you have to be some place, they’ll call us downstairs and we’ll send you up, just like always.
 You know you’re not supposed to stay here unless a supervisor tells you to.”